 The speed camera enforcement fines are:

 These fines are like parking citations; they don’t go on your insurance or driving records.
-These fines are much less than if police give you an infraction for speeding
+These fines are much less than if police give you an infraction for speeding in a school zone.

 Get to School on the Safe Side of the Street